Farmers' suicides in the United States: Wisconsin

 In Fremont, the Rieckmann family has been raising cattle for nearly two centuries.
 John Rieckmann and his wife, Mary, purchased a dairy farm from John's father, on land that had been in the family for three generations.
 As of 2019, the farm was $300,000 in debt, and it was making only $16 for every 100 pounds of milk sold, a 40% decrease from 2013.
-In January 2019, Wisconsin had 8,110 milk-cow herds, according to the state Department of Agriculture, Trade and Consumer Protection — 691 down on a year earlier.
+In January 2019, Wisconsin had 8,110 milk-cow herds, according to the state Department of Agriculture, Trade and Consumer Protection — 691 down on the previous year.